Job Descriptions & Pay

-Performs other duties as assigned.
+Performs related duties as assigned.
 This is a competitive classification

 |Essential Functions:||(not intended to be all inclusive)

-1. Installs, operates, maintains and repairs technical investigative/surveillance equipment (e.g. telephonic intercept, video camera, video and voice transmitting, vehicle tracking, night vision systems, etc.) to obtain criminal evidence in compliance with federal, state and local laws.
+1. Installs, operates, maintains, and repairs technical investigative/surveillance equipment (e.g., telephonic intercept, video camera, video and voice transmitting, vehicle tracking, night vision systems, body wires, receivers, and repeaters, etc.) to obtain criminal evidence in compliance with federal, state and local laws.

-4. Researches, evaluates, makes recommendations and procures or provides expertise in the procurement of technical investigative equipment.
+6. Researches, evaluates, makes recommendations, and procures or provides expertise in the procurement of technical investigative equipment.

-5. Documents and maintains detailed records (e.g. service requests, location of equipment, time and parts used for repairs, travel claims, etc.).
+11. Documents and maintains detailed records (e.g., service requests, location of equipment, time and parts used for repairs, travel claims, etc.).

-6. Schedules and/or coordinates services (e.g. repairs, installations, removal of equipment, preventative maintenance, etc.).
+12. Schedules and/or coordinates services (e.g., repairs, installations, removal of equipment, preventative maintenance, etc.).

-7. Responds to 24-hour/day seven day/week emergency call-outs to perform and/or facilitate emergency equipment repairs anywhere technical investigative equipment is utilized.
+13. Responds to 24-hours/day seven days/week emergency call-outs to perform and/or facilitate emergency equipment repairs anywhere technical investigative equipment is utilized.

-8. Tests and evaluates new equipment to ensure that the equipment meets the parameters of state contracts and stated manufacturers' specifications.
+14. Tests and evaluates new equipment to ensure that the equipment meets the parameters of state contracts and stated manufacturer's specifications.